keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/architecture.md

 ### Attendance required for POAP
 > The post-attendance gifts can **only** be given to people that physically showed up to the event.
 You can't receive the NFT if you didn't show up.

 Currently, anyone with a ticket could manually claim the key using the Keypom SDK.
 This means that people could receive the NFT without physically showing up.

-To solve this, the scanning step could be [password protected](../../../Concepts/Keypom%20Protocol/Github%20Readme/passwordprotect.md) such that only the host knows the password.
+To solve this, the first key use can be protected with a [password](../../../Concepts/Keypom%20Protocol/Github%20Readme/passwordprotect.md) that only the host knows, preventing them from receiving the NFT unless they have been let in by the host.

 ## Keypom Solution

 From above, the drop must have the following properties to function as intended:

-* An FC drop must be used whereby each key has 2 uses.
+* A [Function Call drop](../../../Concepts/Keypom%20Protocol/Github%20Readme/Types%20of%20Drops/fcdrops.md) must be used and configured so that each key has 2 uses.
-* The first key use is a `null` method that is password protected.
+* The first key use is password protected and `null`.
+* The second key use will have a small amount of $NEAR to cover account creation costs and sponsor the first few transactions.
-* The second key use will have $NEAR to create a new wallet and it will also call `nft_mint` on an NFT contract which will send the new or existing account a POAP.
+* The second key use will also call `nft_mint` on an NFT contract which will send the new or existing account a POAP.

 :::tip
 The first key use being `null` will allow for a lightweight transaction on-chain to reflect the key use decrement without needing to transfer any $NEAR to anyone or create any accounts.